Programme code: N1S3

 The compulsory modules for this programme are:

-A CORE module must be taken a passed.
+A CORE module must be taken and passed.
 A COMPULSORY module must be taken.

-You will also choose two Optional modules* from the following:
+You will also choose elective modules* from the following:

 Teaching for all modules includes a combination of lectures, seminars and virtual learning environment.
 You can expect 2-3 hours of contact time per module, per week.

 A wide range of assessment techniques are used, including coursework (written essays, case studies, interviews, group reports etc), presentations, examinations and a dissertation.

 Naomi Britton (Programme Administrator)

 Tel: +44 (0)20 7882 6587

 Tel: +44 (0)20 7882 6925